jonathan-fielding/DigitalOceanCLI/README.md

 <pre><code>digitalocean --addkey</code></pre>

 You will then be asked to name your key and to select the key you want to upload, the tool will look in your user home directory .ssh folder for keys.

+###Manage Droplet
+You can manage a droplet using the CLI, simply run

+<pre><code>digitalocean --manage</code></pre>

+You will then be asked to select the droplet you want to mange, once selected you can:

+* Power Off
+* Power On
+* Reboot
+* Destroy (be careful with this one)

+More commands coming soon

 ##Licence